strise/gintonic/packages/gintonic/README.md

 ```

 Transforming input objects supports type-aliasing, documentation, and field aliasing.
 Just as with enum values; the
 input objects must be equal in the source and target schemas, to the degree of aliasing and description.
-Therefor
-all fields not provided will automatically be included in the target schema.
+Therefore all fields not provided will automatically be included in the target schema.

 ### Type selector